jbostoen/itop-jb-contactmethod/readme.md

 ## What?
 Adds a contact methods tab to a Contact.
 Can easily be extended to support all sorts of data.
-Dropdown to pick method (e.g. phone, email, social media) and a basic text box (255 chars)
+Dropdown to pick method (e.g. phone, email, social media) and a basic text box (255 characters).

-Based on the situation in Belgium (length of phone numbers).

 ## Cookbook